Get a demo of Culture Amp

 How does Middle East and Africa compare?

-People in Middle East & Africa were much more positive than average regarding Decision Making, Managing Energy, and Company Performance.
+People in Middle East & Africa were much more positive than average regarding Feedback & Recognition, Collaboration & Communication, and Energy.

-On the lower side, people in Middle East & Africa had much lower favorable scores than average in Wellbeing Culture, Flexibility, and Support Resources.
+On the lower side, people in Middle East & Africa had much lower favorable scores than average in Equity, Wellbeing Culture, and Readiness.

-The highest scoring question for Middle East & Africa had 93% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Middle East & Africa had 93% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Middle East & Africa were generally least favourable about Action, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 29% of people disagreeing (+8% above average).
+People in Middle East & Africa were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 27% of people disagreeing (+4% above average).

 Which questions matter the most?